Polar Star (novel): Plot

-Whilst there, he starts to enter into a relationship with Susan before encountering Volovoi in a nearby dwelling.
+While there, he starts to enter into a relationship with Susan before encountering Volovoi in a nearby dwelling.
 Volovoi threatens him but is killed by a disgruntled Karp, who then locks Arkady in and sets the building on fire.
 The investigator manages to escape and "accidentally" falls into the water to wash off any incriminating odors.
 Questions are raised, but nothing is decided.
 Arkady has no evidence against Karp and, having already survived an attempt on his life, fears he will be attacked again.
 Entering the icy North, the American trawler freezes into the ice whilst trailing the Polar Star.
 Arkady learns of Karp's relationship with Zina and her attempts to defect aboard the American ship, as well the secret spy cable running underneath the vessel that is operated by Hess.
 Arkady ventures out into the ice towards the American ship, and Karp casually follows and eventually catches up with him.
 On board they find evidence that Zina was killed and stowed on board in one of the lockers.
 Arkady also finds indications that the Americans were deceiving Hess by transmitting the acoustic signatures of numerous other decommissioned American vessels.

 Karp kills the killer, scaring off the Americans and allowing him and Renko to escape.
 After a final foiled attempt to finish Arkady off, Karp finally decides, with draconian Russian justice awaiting him back home, to drown himself in the icy water.
 When the Polar Star returns to Vladivostok, Arkady says farewell to Susan and his fellow crewmen, suddenly finding himself in the party's favour again.